Olympic sports: Changes in Olympic sports

 For most of the 20th century, the Olympics included one or more demonstration sports, normally to promote a local sport from the host country or to gauge interest in an entirely new sport.
-Some such sports, like baseball and curling, were later added to the official Olympic program (in 1992 and 1998, respectively).
+Some such sports, like baseball and taekwondo, were later added to the official Olympic program (in 1992 and 2000, respectively).
 The competitions and ceremonies in these sports were identical to official Olympic sports, except that the medals were not counted in the official record.
 On some occasions, both official medal events and demonstration events have been contested in the same sport at the same Games, such as men's and women's judo in 1988.
 Due to logistical issues, the International Olympic Committee decided in 1989 to eliminate demonstration sports from the Olympic Games after 1992.
 An unofficial exception was made in 2008, when the Beijing Organizing Committee received permission to organize a wushu tournament.

 Women first competed in the 1900 Olympic Games, participating in five sports (croquet, sailing, tennis, golf and equestrian).
-With the addition of women's boxing in 2012 and women's ski jumping in 2014, women can now compete in all Olympic disciplines except for Greco-Roman wrestling and nordic combined.
+With the addition of women's boxing in 2012 and women's ski jumping in 2014, women can now compete in all Olympic disciplines except for Greco-Roman wrestling.
 There is also one women-only discipline, rhythmic gymnastics.
 In 2024, men were allowed to compete in Olympic artistic swimming for the first time, though no men have yet entered an Olympic competition.
+Nordic combined, an Olympic discipline from 1924 to 2026, never had women compete.